vivarium-collective/vivarium-core/doc/reference/glossary.rst

         Steps run after all processes have run for a :term:`timepoint` and compute values from the state of the model.
-These steps may have dependencies on each other, and these dependencies are specified in the ``flow`` key of :py:class:`Composite` dictionaries.
-For more information, see the documentation for :py:class:`vivarium.core.composer.Composer`.
+These steps may have dependencies on each other, and these dependencies are specified in the ``flow`` key of
+        :py:class:`vivarium.core.composer.Composite` dictionaries.
+For
+        more information, see the documentation for
+        :py:class:`vivarium.core.composer.Composer`.

     Store